 Hailing as a novel treatment for people with reflux disease who have not responded to PPIs, Anti-reflux mucosectomy (ARMS) stands as an endoscopic procedure.

 ARMS rebuilds the mucosal flap valve at gastric cardia (the area where the contents of the oesophagus empties into the stomach).

 The ARMS procedure is based on the principle that after mucosal resection, the mucosal healing results in scar formation.
-This in turn results in shrinkage of the gastric cardia flap valve, leading to a reduction in reflux episodes.
+This in turn results in shrinkage of the gastric cardia flap valve, leading to a reduction in reflux episodes by suppressing gastric backflow.

-In studies, researchers have found that patients with PPI-refractory gastroesophageal reflux disease without a sliding hiatal hernia seem to be the best candidates for ARMS treatment.
+In early studies, researchers found that patients with PPI-refractory gastroesophageal reflux disease (GERD/ GORD) without a sliding hiatal hernia seem to be the best candidates for ARMS treatment.